What's New

 Photo © Barb & Ron Kroll

-Terceira's 68 impérios or Holy Spirit Houses are even more fascinating.
-Colourful and ornate, with wrought iron balconies and a silver crown or white dove on top, they are centres of festivities for eight Sundays after Easter.
-"Many Azoreans, who have moved away, come back for the festival," explained our guide, José Pires Borges.
+Terceira's 68 impérios or Holy Spirit Houses, dating from the late 19th century to the early 20th century, are even more fascinating.
+Colorful and ornate, with wrought iron balconies and a silver crown or white dove on top, they are centres of festivities for eight Sundays after Easter.

 Photo © Barb & Ron Kroll